hwesterb/multi-currency/README.md

 ## Key Innovation

 The system creates natural quality filtering: participants only propose assets they believe will increase in value, as poor proposals result in lost stakes while successful ones earn rewards.

-## Learn More

-For detailed information about the Foresight Protocol and how Multi works, please read the [whitepaper](multi_whitepaper.pdf) or visit [multicurrency.io](https://multicurrency.io).